All Episodes

 I'm just not going to be doing business in New York anymore.

-All right, just to clarify that, because uh everybody reporting on this, of course, is getting it from everywhere but me.
+All right, just to clarify that, because everybody reporting on this, of course, is getting it from everywhere but me.

-Like I told the college student yesterday who called in the last half hour of the program.
+Like I told the college student yesterday who called in the last half hour of the program, I've got a website.

 Everything I say is transcribed.

-No journalist ever calls me, very few ever call me to find out, did you really say what they say you said here?
+No journalist ever calls me, very few, ever call me to find out, did you really say what they say you said here?

-I say, so this whole story of leaving New York has been distorted and and misreported, which is the standard, so I spend some time here to correct it.
+So this whole story of leaving New York has been distorted and misreported, which is the standard.

 Today's show today, the co-host Meredith Vieira interviewed the smartest, the craftiest, the most brilliant White House press secretary ever, Robert Gibbs.

-She said, I can't let you go Here, Bob, without asking you what was up with the iPod.
+She said, I can't let you go here, Bob, without asking you what was up with the iPod.

 Give the Queen an iPod.